mahmoudaboueleneen/tomasulo/docs/report.md

 -   `CommonDataBus`
 -   `RegisterFile`

 We also had Handler classes to carry out the logic of each stage in the Tomasulo pipeline.
-Here are some of those classes:
+Some of those classes are:

 -   `FetchHandler`
 -   `IssueHandler`